Michael Ironside: Career

 Ironside voiced comic book villain Darkseid in the DC Animated Universe, including Superman: The Animated Series, Justice League and Justice League Unlimited.
 He later reprised the role in the 2018 video game Lego DC Supervillains and the 2020 DC Universe/HBO Max web series Harley Quinn.
 In one episode of The New Batman Adventures, he voiced Batman in a Batman: The Dark Knight Returns sequence.
 Another part he played in the DC Comics universe was Lois Lane's father, General Sam Lane in three episodes of Smallville.

 Ironside has worked in video games as the voice of character Sam Fisher in the Tom Clancy's Splinter Cell games and Jack Granger in Command & Conquer 3: Tiberium Wars.
 He signed a five-year deal to portray Captain Jonas Trager in the SpaceWorks Television science-fiction series, Ice Planet but the show was not produced.

 In 2009, he starred in The Beacon under the direction of Michael Stokes.

 In 2010, Ironside guest starred in season 4, episode 1 ("Friends and Enemies") of Burn Notice.

 In 2011, Ironside appeared in the film: X-Men: First Class, playing the Captain of the 7th Fleet.
 He appeared in Justified playing a supporting role as a Detroit hitman the following year.
 He also voiced the role of Ultra Magnus in season 3 of the Transformers: Prime Beast Hunters television series in 2013.

 Ironside appeared in the TV series Walker, Texas Ranger as 'The Chairman'.

 In 2015, he appeared in the television series The Flash as Lewis Snart, the father of Captain Cold.
 Also in 2015, he starred as the main villain Zeus in the cult hit film Turbo Kid.

 In 2016, he portrayed General Douglas MacArthur in the 4-part miniseries Tokyo Trial.

 In 2018, he played J. P. Morgan in 4 episodes of TNT's The Alienist.

 In 2021, he portrayed Eddie Williams, the father-in-law and boss of Hutch Mansell in the film, Nobody.

 In 2022, he played Don Lucas in the Hulu miniseries The Dropout.

 Personal life

 Ironside married Karen Dinwiddie in 1986; they have one daughter together (born 1998) and he has another daughter from a previous marriage.
 He has lived in Los Angeles County, California since 1982.

+He is a fan of the Toronto Maple Leafs in the NHL.

 Ironside has survived cancer of the bowel, prostate, and thyroid.